 Banking, for instance, is one sector slated to benefit significantly from incorporating AI systems.
 According to analysts, AI will result in more than $1 trillion in savings by 2030.
 Moreover, financial services players who will incorporate AI prudently will experience a 14% net gain in jobs and a 34% increase in revenues by 2022.

-So, AI will continue to determine the future of several industries in different ways.
+So, AI will continue to transform the future of several industries in different ways.
 Let’s look at 5 ways in which AI will shape the future of the financial services industry.

 Financial institutions work within the service industry, and they all aspire to know their customers well.
 Fortunately, most of them have volumes of data that they only need to analyze for meaningful use.
 That is where AI comes in.

 Customer service is and will always be an integral aspect of financial services.
 As banks automate, there is a growing fear that the introduction of AI-enabled bankers, such as bots, will reduce customer loyalty due to less personalization.
 However, that is not the case.
-In fact, banks are increasingly using AI to increase customer satisfaction.
+Banks are increasingly using AI to increase customer satisfaction.

 From chatbots to humanoids, banks are using AI to solve customer queries.
 Take the case of Bank of America’s chatbot, Erica.
 The AI-enabled chatbot provides the bank’s customers with 24/7 guidance through both text and voice.
 Moreover, the tool can perform routine transactions that help clients to experience hassle-free banking.